 So today, since I love learning what equipment other bloggers and photographs choose to shoot with, I thought I’d share what’s in my camera bag.
-I’ve included affiliate links to each item on Amazon (I’ll make a few pennies if you purchase through those links), but all of these items can also be found at camera shops or at big box stores like Best Buy.
+FYI: All of these items can be found on Amazon or at camera shops and big box stores like Best Buy.

 First off, you probably need to know I only shoot with Canon bodies and lenses.
 I know very little about Nikon or companies like Tamron and Sigma that makes lenses for multiple camera brands.
 There is no scientific reason why I first went with Canon – I had done my research between Canon and Nikon which led me to believe I’d probably be happy with whichever brand I chose, but when I went to the store, the Canon fit most naturally in my hands.
 Simple as that.